Looking to buy a Christmas tree in London? Here are a few brilliant places to pick yourself up a dapper Douglas fir.

 2 Barker Drive, St Pancras Way, NW1 0JW.
 Nearest station is Camden Town, or Camden Road Overground.

 If you’re super lazy – or just don’t fancy lugging your Christmas tree onto the Piccadilly Line – then this is the service for you.
 First of all, they will pick out a tree for you and deliver it to your front door at your convenience.
 Second, and perhaps more importantly for the truly slothlike, they can decorate it for you.
 Imagine a team of elves scurrying around, hanging lights and baubles whilst you kick back with an eggnog – perfection!
-Should this Christmas apathy prove just too much for you, they also have four locations across the capital to visit.
+They can even pick the tree up at the end of the festive season and recycle it, which is just lovely.